 There is always something new to learn if you are a Software Developer or Engineer, with many people switching between the two roles depending on the project and client.

-Have look on SheCanCode new Beta Job Board, which advertises roles from companies which take diversity seriously.
-You can assess the difference between current Software Developer and Software Engineer roles for yourself.
+Have look on SheCanCode Job Board, which advertises roles from companies that take diversity seriously.
+You can assess the difference between Software Developer and Software Engineer roles for yourself.